Quantum network: Overview of the elements

-Elements of a quantum network
+Elements

 End nodes: quantum processors

 End nodes can both receive and emit information.
 Telecommunication lasers and parametric down-conversion combined with photodetectors can be used for quantum key distribution.
 In this case, the end nodes can in many cases be very simple devices consisting only of beamsplitters and photodetectors.

 However, for many protocols more sophisticated end nodes are desirable.
 These systems provide advanced processing capabilities and can also be used as quantum repeaters.
 Their chief advantage is that they can store and retransmit quantum information without disrupting the underlying quantum state.
 The quantum state being stored can either be the relative spin of an electron in a magnetic field or the energy state of an electron.
 They can also perform quantum logic gates.

 One way of realizing such end nodes is by using color centers in diamond, such as the nitrogen-vacancy center.
 This system forms a small quantum processor featuring several qubits.
 NV centers can be utilized at room temperatures.
 Small scale quantum algorithms and quantum error correction has already been demonstrated in this system, as well as the ability to entangle two and three quantum processors, and perform deterministic quantum teleportation.

 Another possible platform are quantum processors based on ion traps, which utilize radio-frequency magnetic fields and lasers.
 In a multispecies trapped-ion node network, photons entangled with a parent atom are used to entangle different nodes.
 Also, cavity quantum electrodynamics (Cavity QED) is one possible method of doing this.
 In Cavity QED, photonic quantum states can be transferred to and from atomic quantum states stored in single atoms contained in optical cavities.
 This allows for the transfer of quantum states between single atoms using optical fiber in addition to the creation of remote entanglement between distant atoms.